oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 We'll look at what the StatusResource is used for later

-## Content and Dependency Injection
+## Step 4: Content and Dependency Injection

 ### Injecting classes and resources